Johnson Bayou, Louisiana: History

 On October 12, 1886, Johnson Bayou was completely destroyed by the "great storm of 1886;" a storm surge of between seven and twelve feet that swept inland at Johnson Bayou, killing between 50 and 100 people.
 Between Sabine Pass and Beaumont, thirty miles of track of the Sabine and East Texas Railway, were damaged badly and partly washed away.

 Johnson Bayou was hit again by Hurricane Audrey in 1957, and yet again by Hurricane Rita on September 24, 2005.
 On September 13, 2007, Hurricane Humberto made landfall west of Johnson Bayou at High Island, Texas, bringing heavy rains to the community.
 On September 13, 2008, Hurricane Ike made landfall on the upper Texas coast, causing extensive damage to the region (NOAA).

 In 2020, Johnson Bayou was struck by two hurricanes: Hurricane Laura on August 27, 2020 and Hurricane Delta on October 6, 2020.

 Geography

-Location: 29.7613323 -93.6584918 (29°45'40"N 93°39'30"W).
-Elevation: 5 to 7 feet (2 m).

-Johnson Bayou is located a barrier island on Louisiana Highway 82, 12 mi west of Holly Beach, and 28 mi southeast, across the Sabine Pass channel, of Port Arthur, Texas.
+Johnson Bayou is located on a barrier island on Louisiana Highway 82, 12 mi west of Holly Beach, and 28 mi southeast, across the Sabine Pass channel, of Port Arthur, Texas.